lynetteoh/COMP1531-survey-system/to_submit/readme.txt

 Section 3
 ---------

 To run the tests, move tests.py into the application folder.
+(From the application folder, you would run "mv ../tests/tests.py .")
-Then run the command: python3 tests.py
+Then, from the application folder, run the command: python3 tests.py

 There are 5 classes of tests which will be run on the system.
 These are: